rigdev/docs/docs/kubernetes.md

 ### Minio

-We use minio for builtin docker registry.
+We use minio for the built-in docker registry.
 Minio can likewise be setup using the official operator.
 The minio-operator helm repo also has a chart for quickly setting up a tenant.